fent/node-newsemitter/README.md

 * `ignore` - An array of events that will be ignored.
 Defaults to `['newListener', 'removeListener']`.
 * `maxHistory` - Maximum number of history items to remember.
 Default is `10`.
 * `manageHistory` - If true, does not add emitted events to history.
 Instead expects you to manually manage history with `addHistory()`.
 Defaults to `false`.
 * `identifier` - Function used to compare one event to another.
-Called the same arguments that `NewsEmitter#emit()` is called with, sans event name.
+Called with a list of arguments that `NewsEmitter#emit()` is called with, sans event name.
 Should return a string.
 Default is `JSON.stringify`.

 ### NewsEmitter#emit(event)